Tarpon Springs family loses home to fire caused by lightning strike

-TARPON SPRINGS, Fla. — A family with two young children lost their home in Tarpon Springs and nearly everything in it to a fire that was likely caused by a lightning strike.
+TARPON SPRINGS, Fla. — A family with two young children lost their home in Tarpon Springs and nearly everything in it to a fire that was caused by a lightning strike.

 In a split second, everything changed for the Stephenson family: Kailyn, Adam, and their two young boys, a 4-year-old and an 18-month-old.